Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2022-07-01/types.md

 ## ImageTemplateVmProfile
 ### Properties
-* **osDiskSizeGB**: int: Size of the OS disk in GB.
+* **osDiskSizeGB**: int {minValue: 0}: Size of the OS disk in GB.
 Omit or specify 0 to use Azure's default OS disk size.
 * **userAssignedIdentities**: string[]: Optional array of resource IDs of user assigned managed identities to be configured on the build VM and validation VM.
 This may include the identity of the image template.
 * **vmSize**: string: Size of the virtual machine used to build, customize and capture images.
 Omit or specify empty string to use the default (Standard_D1_v2 for Gen1 images and Standard_D2ds_v4 for Gen2 images).
 * **vnetConfig**: [VirtualNetworkConfig](#virtualnetworkconfig): Optional configuration of the virtual network to use to deploy the build VM and validation VM in.
 Omit if no specific virtual network needs to be used.